 set clear goals

-• Do you need specific skill sets, or is it more important to find people who are willing and able to learn?
+• Do you need specific technical skills, or are you more focused on finding people who are adaptable and willing to learn?

-be specific about the hard and soft skills you require
+be specific about the hard and soft skills you need

-There are various ways to go about measuring soft skills as well.
-Pymetrics, a company supported by the Randstad Innovation Fund, uses gamification, behavioral science and artificial intelligence to measure attributes such as:
+Pymetrics, a company supported by the Randstad Innovation Fund, uses gamification, behavioural science and artificial intelligence to measure attributes such as:

 • Attention